NCI Biomedical Informatics Blog

 Q: What are the components of a Data Commons Framework?

-A: In the near term, we anticipate that NCRDC nodes will be deployed and managed by NCI.
-However, the long-term vision is that groups outside the NCI will be able to add nodes to the NCRDC.
+A: In the near term, we anticipate that CRDC nodes will be deployed and managed by NCI.
+However, the long-term vision is that groups outside the NCI will be able to add nodes to the CRDC.

 NCI Cloud Resources